NiklasKnipschild/School-Projects/README.md

 Lab7B: Prints out an image of * based upon the user input

 Lab7C: Prints out an image of * and spaces based upon the user input

+Lab8A: Displays two different 1D Arrays

+Lab8B: Prints out 2D Array

+Lab8C: Converts 2D Array into 1D Array

+Lab9A: Example of liner search function

+Lab9B: Example of binary search function

+Lab10A & Lab10B: Example of using methods

+Lab11A: Using functions to compare strings

+Lab11B: Simple password protocol checker (not secure, not meant to be used in real world, everything is in plain text)

+Lab12A & 12B: Are examples of object oriented programming implementing morethen 1 file.
+Dog.java belongs with Lab12A.java and Chair.java belongs with 12B.java

+Lab13A: Is expanding on object oriented programming and BuildingBlueprint.java belongs with Lab13A.java

+Thank you!